Story Analysis of ‘Girl’ by Jamaica Kincaid

 The story is a lengthy ‘do and don’ts’ list for the girl child.
 It unravels the anxieties of a mother of her girl’s growing body and sexuality.
 She instructs her daughter on the art of being a domestic goddess to gain acceptance and respect in society.

 The only progressive part in the story is when the mother tells her daughter it’s okay to give up on a broken relationship despite all efforts to make it work.
-Barring that, the rest of the story is a grim reminder of how girls and women are conditioned to restrict themselves to fit in society’s norms.
+Barring that, the rest of the story is a grim reminder of how girls and women are conditioned to restrict themselves to fit into society’s norms.
 The mother fears her daughter may choose to follow otherwise, i.e., the path of a slut.

 In this story, Jamaica Kincaid shares her lived experiences as she faced discrimination in her own home.
 The story is still relevant in many parts of the world where the girl child is unwanted, and at best, tolerated if she falls in compliance to societal norms.